kyleblocksom/connect-lex-better-together/guide.md

 #### Amazon Lex Concepts:

-- ###### Intent: An intent represents an action that the user wants to perform.
+- ###### **Intent**: An intent represents an action that the user wants to perform.
 You create a bot to support one or more related intents.
 For example, you might create a bot that orders pizza and drinks.
 For each intent, you provide the following required information:

   - ###### Intent name: A descriptive name for the intent.
 For example, OrderPizza.
 Intent names must be unique within your account.